 I have tasted seaweed for sushi from Japan, Korea and China and it tastes different.

-Some seaweed plates taste part of the sea, so it may seem surprising if you are not used to it.
+Some seaweed sheets taste part of the sea, so it may seem surprising if you are not used to it.

-Some seaweed plates are completely neutral in taste it has an advantage over sushi because it does not affect the taste of the sushi pieces.
+Some seaweed sheets are completely neutral in taste it has an advantage over sushi because it does not affect the taste of the sushi pieces.

 Some seaweed can be a little rubbery in consistency when sushi rolls are made and when eating the pieces.
-It gives a different feeling when biting through the tongs.
+It gives a different feeling when biting through the sheet.

 Seaweed is very healthy, and you should finally eat loose of it when you have the opportunity.

 Zoë has lectured and held sushi courses for A. P. Moller – Maersk, Hugo Boss Nordic, Novo Nordisk, Novartis, Velux, Gorrissen Federspiel, Beierholm revision, Elbek & Vejrup and many more.